erikungvari/ShiftPlanner/README.md

-#Work in progress
+# Work in progress

-Web shift planner for restaurants
+Web shift planner for restaurant

 Written in NextJS